wictorwilen/Microsoft-teams-docs/teams/botevents.md

 ## Channel updates

-Your bot will be notified when a channel is created, renamed, or deleted, in a team where it has been added.
-Once again, the `conversationUpdate` event will be received, and Teams-specific event identifier will be sent as part of the `channelData.eventType` object, where the channel data's  `channel.id` is the GUID for the channel, and `channel.name` contains the channel name itself.
+Your bot is notified when a channel is created, renamed, or deleted in a team where it has been added.
+Again, the `conversationUpdate` event is received, and a Teams-specific event identifier is sent as part of the `channelData.eventType` object, where the channel data's  `channel.id` is the GUID for the channel, and `channel.name` contains the channel name itself.

-The channel events are:
+The channel events are as follows:

 * **channelCreated** - a user adds a new channel to the team
 * **channelRenamed** - a user renames an existing channel
 * **channelDeleted** - a user removes a channel

 #### Full schema example (channelCreated)

 ```json
 {
     "type": "conversationUpdate",